NoHara42/JavaExercises/README.md

 # ShowCase
-A place for finished projects. :~)
+A place for finished Java exercises for university.